 This section provides a summary of the recommendations made in relation to the Aboriginal values of the study area.
 For Aboriginal cultural heritage the following recommendations explain whether a Cultural Heritage Management Plan (CHMP) under the Aboriginal Heritage Act 2006 will or will not be required (mandatory).
-Additional recommendations are based on whether a voluntary CHMP should be prepared or at least a site inspection be undertaken by a qualified Heritage Advisor (HA) as a risk management measure.
-Voluntary CHMPs have been recommended for areas of moderate to high likelihood outside areas of cultural heritage sensitivity (CHS).
-Site inspections have been recommended for areas of the survey clearly show that there is potential for Aboriginal cultural heritage to be present within the sections of the study area.
+Additional recommendations are based on whether a voluntary CHMP should be prepared or at least a site inspection be undertaken by a qualified HA as a risk management measure.
+Voluntary CHMPs have been recommended for areas of moderate to high likelihood outside areas of CHS.
+Site inspections have been recommended for areas of low likelihood outside areas of CHS.
+The results of the survey clearly show that there is potential for Aboriginal cultural heritage to be present within the sections of the study area.
 The recommendations below are relevant for the current condition of the study area and may be subject to change with future additions to areas of cultural heritage sensitivity.